sharonkim09/CSS-JS-Clock/README.md

 This app was challenge two from [Wes Bos](https://javascript30.com/) which uses HTML, CSS, and vanilla JS

-Going over the challenges to refresh my skills in JS.
+Displays the current time using pointers rotate animation, getting built in JS Time and changing pointer positions using JS.
 ## Installation

 1. Clone the repo